JoshuaScherer1996/meals_app/README.md

 - Used [Riverpod](https://riverpod.dev/) for cross widget state management.
 - Learned about Providers "providing" dynamic values and methods to change that value and consumers which use the provider in the widgets.
+- Used ConsumerStatefulWidget and ConsumerState.
+- Used the ref.watch method to reexecute the buildmethod whenever data is changed and also provide the data in the widget.
+- Used ProviderScope to wrap the enty point of the flutter app and unlock the provider functionality.